Halloween Paris 2023

-Halloween is not a big deal in France.
 This festivity has ancient Celtic origins, and it is celebrated worldwide.
-However, French people prefer to celebrate La Toussaint, or All Saints Day, on 1 November, during which those who are dead are remembered and honored.
+However, French people prefer to celebrate La Toussaint – All Saints Day, on 1 November – during which those who are dead are remembered and honored.

 1. Halloween in Disneyland Paris

 There is no better place to indulge in your Halloween celebrations than at Disneyland Paris.
-From the beginning of October until the first week of November, the worldwide famous Disney park changes its look and becomes the perfect place to enjoy the spooky season! – Click here to buy your tickets to Disneyland Paris
+From 1 October until 5 November 2023, the worldwide famous Disney Park will change its look and become the perfect place to enjoy the spooky season! – Click here to buy your tickets to the Disneyland Halloween Festival in Paris

-For the biggest thrills of the season, make sure to visit Disneyland Paris for the Disney Halloween Evenings on the nights of 29 October and 31 October: expect an exclusive parade and wickedly festive entertainment until 2 am – Click here to buy your tickets to the Disneyland Halloween Party
+For the biggest thrills of the season, make sure to visit Disneyland Paris for the Disney Halloween Evening on the night of 31 October: dress up in your Halloween best and expect an exclusive parade and wickedly festive entertainment until 11 pm – Click here to buy your tickets to the Disneyland Halloween Party

-TIP: spend one night in one of the Disneyland hotels and enjoy the Halloween Party until the end!
+TIP: spend one night in one of the Disneyland hotels, adorned with Halloween-themed decorations, and enjoy the Halloween Party until the end!

 Visit Parc Astérix with your family or friends and be ready to meet the Grim Reaper; and if you think you don’t get scared too easily, try the park’s fourth haunted house, Les Catacombes, or La Maison de la Peur (“The House of Fear”).